Heat modulated affine stochastic volatility models for forward curve dynamics: Introduction

 \subsubsection{Regularization by Heat Modulation}

-The main idea behind the heat modulation of stochastic covariance models for forward curve dynamics is to use the instantaneous covariance process $(\sigma^{2}_{t})_{t \geq 0}$ to \emph{regularize the noise} in the HJMM equation~\eqref{eq:HJMM}.
-This is accomplished by augmenting the drift component of the instantaneous covariance process with the Lyapunov operator of the Laplacian.
-The Lyapunov operator is defined as $L_{\Delta}(\cdot) \coloneqq \Delta \cdot + \cdot \Delta$, where $\Delta$ represents the Laplacian acting on an appropriate forward curve space.
-The resulting heat-modulated stochastic covariance models derive their name from this connection to the Laplacian, which is know to generate the so-called heat semigroup $(T_{t})_{t \geq 0}$.
-The heat semigroup is a uniformly exponentially stable, analytic semigroup of bounded, self-adjoint linear operators and incorporating the heat semigroup into the stochastic volatility component, or \emph{heat modulation}, brings several beneficial effects to the models, which will be explored in this paper.
-Below, we discuss the two most prominent effects that motivate the use of heat modulation in forward curve modeling. {}
+The main idea behind heat modulation in stochastic covariance models for forward curve dynamics is to use the instantaneous covariance process $(X_t)_{t\ge0}$ to \emph{regularize the noise} in the HJMM equation~\eqref{eq:HJMM}.
+This is achieved by augmenting the drift of the instantaneous covariance process with the Lyapunov operator associated with the Laplacian.
+More precisely, the Lyapunov operator of the Laplacian $\Delta$, acting on a suitable forward curve space, is defined as